Chain-Lab/go-norn/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Chronos is a blockchain node based on Proof of Verifiable Function (PoVF).
+Norn is a blockchain node based on Proof of Verifiable Function (PoVF).
 Based on the unpredictability of verifiable functions, PoVF provides a fair and decentralized consensus mechanism.

 <!-- GETTING STARTED -->